anonSubmissionGithub/RE2022/README.md

 # RE2022
-The Jupyter file contains the required scripts to fetch data from SmartSHARK database
+The ipynb file contains the required scripts to fetch data from SmartSHARK database

 # SmartSHARK database can be installed using the following documentation
 https://github.com/smartshark/usage-examples